 Dr. David Snell

 Dr. Snell is a mixed animal veterinarian and practice co-owner with his wife, Dr. Van Deynze.
 He attended the University of Alberta, in the faculty of Agriculture before attending the University of Saskatchewan where he graduated from the Western College of Veterinary Medicine in 2010.
 He practiced for several years in Sundre and Olds, Alberta before coming to Central Veterinary Services in March 2012.
 Dr. Snell enjoys making farm calls, and has special interests in bovine and equine reproduction as well as small animal surgery.
-In his spare time he likes to spend with family, and has two wonderful kids Samantha and Rachel.
+In his spare time he likes to spend with family, and has three wonderful kids Samantha, Rachel and Nicolas.
 Dr. Snell enjoys playing competitive sports such as hockey in the winter and adventure racing in the summer.
 Pictured here is Monty, their lab mix.

-Dr. Stephanie Van Deynze
+Dr. Stephanie Van Deynze-Snell

 Dr. Van Deynze is a mixed animal veterinarian and practice co-owner with her husband Dr. Snell.
 She graduated from the University of Manitoba in 2007 with an Honours degree in Biochemistry, and from the University of Saskatchewan, Western College of Veterinary Medicine in 2011.
 She practiced briefly in Sundre and Olds, Alberta before returning to Central Veterinary Services in March 2012.
 Dr. Van Deynze greatly enjoys connecting with clients and their animals every day.
-In her spare time, she loves spending time with her family, Samantha and Rachel, and in her garden.
+In her spare time, she loves spending time with her family, Samantha, Rachel and Nicolas, and in her garden.
 Dr. Van Deynze grew up near Holland, Manitoba, and after living in Saskatchewan and Alberta, is happy to be back in friendly Manitoba.

 Dr. Ken Johnson